Built to Spill Plays the Songs of Daniel Johnston: Critical reception

 Several critics praised the album for its faithfulness to Johnston's musical style and lyrical tone.
 Tim Sendra, writing for AllMusic, said that the album used a "low-key, almost relaxed style with slightly distorted guitars and a loose rhythm section backing Martsch's wistful vocals", while capturing "Johnston's mix of shattering pathos and irresistible melodies" and the "openhearted, almost painfully innocent nature of Johnston's songs".
 In Under the Radar, Scott D. Elingburg said that the album was "a combination of perfect pop and indie rock", with "traces of [Johnston's] spirit resid[ing] in every song".
-Likewise, Flood stated that although "the playing is more polished and proficient, less raw and ragged, than Johnston's ever was, his playful spirit is most definitely here, listening, smiling, nodding along to his own songs".
+Likewise, Flood Magazine stated that although "the playing is more polished and proficient, less raw and ragged, than Johnston's ever was, his playful spirit is most definitely here, listening, smiling, nodding along to his own songs".
 Shawn Donohue in Glide described the covers as "straight ahead renditions" of Johnston's songs and said that the album "succeeds" as a "loving document to a unique songwriter".
 By contrast, Chris Rutledge in American Songwriter said that the album "stands as a testament to the songs and to the band reimagining them".

 PopMatters rated the album 4 out of 10, describing it as "pretty lackluster" and "too plain for its own good"; No Ripcord said that the album "sounds as nondescript as the album title itself".
 Pitchfork rated the album 6.7 out of 10 and said that it had "nothing of the strange and messy spirit that animates Johnston's music".
 By contrast, Holly Hazelwood, writing for Spectrum Culture, criticized the band for failing to take ownership over the covers, stating that "you'd be hard pressed to find the band's fingerprints anywhere – so tracks like the bouncy 'Life in Vain' or 'Queenie the Dog' could have been done by any other gentle, three-piece indie rock band".